• Skip to primary navigation

 There are three things to look out for on a display.
 A typical liquid crystal screen with control button(s).
 A full touch screen.
 A combination of both.

 The touch screen element makes things user-friendly.
-Calls answered and texts easily typed with a few taps.
+Calls answered and texts were easily typed with a few taps.
 The presence of a touch screen does increase the cost of the smartwatch, but as it’s becoming more commonplace the price differential is getting smaller.
 If you don’t have a touch screen, the choice on a child’s watch is that or a black and white display.

 Health tracking